-Out of the top ten contributors in the contest three grand prize winners will be chosen by the jury.
-The grand prize winners will receive 600 SGD in travel support (please provide blog post and receipt, reimbursement at the event) and a free speaker's ticket to the FOSSASIA Summit in Singapore from March 14-17.
-Plus, they will have the chance to present their work at the event.
-Other finalists will receive a 100 SGD travel voucher for a conference of their choice (please provide blog post) and a free ticket for the FOSSASIA summit, if they can attend.
+Out of the top ten contributors in each contest period three grand prize winners will be chosen by the jury.
+The grand prize winners will receive a 100 SGD cash prize as a token of appreciation.
+Plus, they will have the chance to present their work at the Codeheat online event.
+An additional three finalists will receive a 50 SGD appreciation token.

 How are the Winners chosen?

 Basically we are looking for good developers who are team players.
-That is why the sheer number of tasks is not the only main criteria for choosing the grand prize winners.
-Same as in GSoC we are looking for quality work.
-In the end from the 10 highest scoring developers, the jury will name 3 finalists as grand prize winners that will receive the travel stipend to attend the FOSSASIA OpenTechSummit.
-Because some tasks are more challenging than others just by the nature of the type of task (for example, heavy coding versus solving a text typo bug), it is entirely possible that someone who completed 15 issues could be chosen as a Grand Prize Winner over someone who completed 35 issues, if they are both among the top 10 contributors, they are eligible to be among the Winners.
+That is why the sheer number of resolved issues alone is not the only criteria for choosing the grand prize winners.
+In the end from the 10 highest scoring developers, the jury will name 3 finalists as grand prize winners that will receive the cash prize token of appreciation.
+Because some issues are more challenging than others just by the nature of the type of issues (for example, heavy coding versus solving a text typo bug), it is entirely possible that someone who completed 11 issues could be chosen as a Grand Prize Winner over someone who completed 15 issues, if they are both among the top 10 contributors.

 How to contribute code in the contest?